minid33/AutobenchmarkUI/README.md

 * Evaluate using an alternative graphing library that has a more open liscence.
 * Clean up the pip_requirements.txt to remove requirements that are not used.
 * Rename testcasename to benchmarkname
+*
+# Running the unit tests

+These tests are run using nose.

+You will need to either fix the path to mongod.exe in the tests's __init__.py or add the binaries into /AutobenchmarkUI/bin/win_x64/2.4.8.
+I haven't tested it but you can probably point it to /usr/bin or where ever your distro put the mongod binary on linux.